 Touro University California College of Osteopathic Medicine (TUCOM) is the founding college of a rapidly growing 44 acre campus in Vallejo, Touro University California.
 It encompasses the colleges of Osteopathic Medicine, Pharmacy and the College of Education and Health Sciences (Physician Assistant, Public Health and Nursing programs) and has a faculty body that embraces interdisciplinary collaboration in education and research.
 Established in 1999, the campus is now, with our Nevada branch, part of the Western Division of Touro College and University System that includes 5 medical schools.
 Currently the campus has six major buildings that have been renovated, and many other buildings are available for future renovation to expand our educational and research mission.

-Over the past 10 years, TUCOM faculty members have been able to secure significant funding from the NIH (R01, R21, R15 and R03 grants, NIDDK, NHLBI, NIAID, NCI) and from research foundations (such as the American Diabetes Association and Juvenile Diabetes Research Foundation).
+Over the past decade, TUCOM faculty members have been able to secure significant funding from the NIH (R01, R21, R15 and R03 grants, NIDDK, NHLBI, NIAID, NCI), NSF, AACOM and from research foundations: American Diabetes Association, Juvenile Diabetes Research Foundation and Mark Benioff.

 The main axes of research at TUCOM are nucleated around state of the art core laboratories:

 - Stable isotopes: nutrition and metabolic research in humans

 - NMR and drug design

 To learn more about the many other research projects at TUCOM, including skeletal